dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ## Listing Backups

-The GraphQL admin interface includes the `listBackups` endpoint that lists the backups in the given location along with the information included in their `manifests.json` files.
+The GraphQL admin interface includes the `listBackups` endpoint that lists the backups in the given location along with the information included in the `manifest.json` file.
 An example of a request to list the backups in the `/data/backup` location is included below:

 ```